openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Note: The user claims in the `deviceSigned` item correspond to self-attested claims inside a Self-Issued ID Token (none in the example below), and user claims in the `issuerSigned` item correspond to the user claims included in a VP Token signed by a trusted third party.

-Note: The reason why hashes of the user claims are included in the `issuerAuth` item lies in the selective release mechanism.
+Note: The reason hashes of the user claims are included in the `issuerAuth` item lies in the selective release mechanism.
 Selective release of the user claims in an ISO/IEC 18013-5:2021 mDL is performed by the Issuer signing over the hashes of all the user claims during the issuance, and only the actual values of the claims that the End-User has agreed to reveal to the Verifier being included during the presentation.

 The example in this section is also applicable to the electronic identification Verifiable Credentials expressed using data models defined in ISO/IEC TR 23220-2.